niolabs/docs/docs/portal/organization.md

 ## Plan

-Your **Plan** page shows your active plan and other available plans.
+Your **plan** page shows your active plan and other available plans.

 ### Update billing cycle
-If your plan offers monthly or annual billing and you would prefer to pay annually with a discount, toggle the **annually** option and click the pricing button on the plan card.
+If your plan offers monthly or annual billing and you would prefer to pay annually with a discount, toggle the **annually** option and click the select button on the plan card.
 A modal will ask you to confirm.
 Click **update** to confirm or **cancel** if you want to keep your current billing cycle.

 ### Custom upgrade

 If you have outgrown your plan, you can also upgrade to a more custom, enterprise plan.

-Click the button or text link that says **contact us** and fill out and submit your inquiry.
+Click the enterprise plan button to contact us, fill out and submit your inquiry.
 We will get back to you shortly to discuss additional options.

 ---

 ## Billing

-The **Billing** page is visible to the organization's owner.
+The **billing** page is visible to the organization's owner.

 ### Update credit card information